kbase/kb_sdk_docs/source/howtos/workspace.rst

 Retrieving workspace object metadata
 ---------------------------------------

-If you don't want to retrieve the entire object, and just want information about it, the most efficient way is to use the ``ws.get_object_info`` function.
+If you don't want to retrieve the entire object, and just want information about it, the most efficient way is to use the ``ws.get_object_info3`` function.
 To read more about the available functions, see the  |Workspace_link|.

 *Initialize the workspace client and get an object's information by reference*